What does the BitTorrent.exe file do?

 BitTorrent.exe is not part of Windows, but it is important nonetheless.
 The file BitTorrent.exe is found in a subdirectory of "C:\Users\USERNAME".

-BitTorrent.exe is capable of supervise programs as well as log keyboard entries.
+BitTorrent.exe is capable of track other applications as well as log keyboard entries.

 If you see this file on your hard drive or in Windows Task Manager, please make sure that it is not a malicious variant.
 It's a fact that many trojans try to cloak their true identity by calling themselves BitTorrent.exe.
 With the above information or by using tools like Security Task Manager you can determine if, in your case, the file is an undesirable variant.